kumarjit2001/Python-Learning/README.md

 # Python-Learning
-In this repository you can find many basics application of Python
+In this repository you can find many basic applications of Python You may follow this to improve your skills